Last updated on March 25, 2021, to add clarifications.

 Initially, online education (eLearning) was introduced as a means to let dive instructors do what they love best — be in the water — while the ‘boring’ part of teaching in-class could be done at home ‘in the comfort of your pink slippers.’

 What eLearning also created is an additional way to bypass the local dive shop.
-It is quite simple and convenient to proceed with the ‘dive theory’ part of learning to scuba dive at home — or at work!
+It is quite simple and convenient for a client-diver to proceed with the ‘dive theory’ part of learning to scuba dive at home — or at work!
 And, then, you get to your dream vacation destination where you will go underwater with a dive instructor, first in a pool, then in the magical ocean.